DeepBlueRobotics/training/docs/section-7/odometry-kinematics.md

 This section is a broad overview of the Kinematics and Odometry classes in WPIlib.
 For a more detailed description, you can check out their section of the wiki [here](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/index.html).

 ## What is Odometry?
 Odometry is the use of sensor information to estimate the robot's position and rotation on the field.
-Odometry works for both differential drivetrains (think arcade/tank drive) and swerve drivetrains (covered in a later section - drivetrains that can move forward, strafe, and rotate, perhaps all three at the same time).
+Odometry works for both differential drivetrains and swerve drivetrains (covered in a later section - drivetrains that can move forward, strafe, and rotate, perhaps all three at the same time).

 ## WPILib Odometry Class
 Before we cover odometry, we first need to cover the [`Translation2d`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/geometry/Translation2d.html), [`Rotation2d`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/geometry/Rotation2d.html), and [`Pose2d`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/geometry/Pose2d.html) objects.